linsalrob/PhiSpy/README.txt

 INTRODUCTION

-PhiSpy is a computer program written in C++, Python and R to identify prophages in a complete bacterial genome sequences.
+PhiSpy is a computer program written in C++ and Python to identify prophages in a complete bacterial genome sequences.

 Initial versions of PhiSpy were written by